jekyll/jekyll/site/_docs/windows.md

 Julian Thilo has written up instructions to get [Jekyll running on Windows][windows-installation] and it seems to work for most.
+The instructions were written for Ruby 2.0.0, but should work for later versions [prior to 2.2][hitimes-issue].

 ## Encoding